-- In a cast iron skillet saute your diced onions and garlic in 1 tablespoon olive oil on medium heat.
+- In a cast iron skillet or large pan saute your diced onions and garlic in 1 tablespoon olive oil on medium heat.
 Cook until onion is translucent, approximately 3 minutes.
 Remove from heat.
 Let cool some before combining your meatballs so you don't burn your fingers.

 - Add your remaining 1 tablespoon olive oil to your skillet over medium high heat.
 Brown your meatballs on all sides (you may need to do this in batches so you have room to flip them).
-This takes 3-4 minutes.
+This takes approximately 3 minutes per side.
+Continue rotating your meatballs so that all sides are getting some love.
 Remove meatballs from pan and set meatballs aside.

 - Scrape up all the remaining bits in the skillet and leave in there.
 That's going to make your sauce even better.
+(If you have a lot of grease I recommend draining that.)
 Add your crushed tomatoes (I buy the 24 ounce can but only use about 20 ounces), basil, oregano, garlic, onion powder, salt, and pepper to the skillet.
 Stir to combine.
-Cook on low heat for 5 minutes.
+Add additional salt and pepper if desired.

-Made this yummy recipe?
+Made this?
 I’d love to see it!
 Tag me on Instagram if you share a photo so I can check it out!

 Want another beef recipe?
 My No Bean 30 Minute Chili is one of my most popular and it’s super tasty!